Urge Incontinence Treatment in NYC

 It is important to remember that urge incontinence is not a disease, but is actually a symptom of another medical condition, physical issues, or lifestyle habits.
 The occasional, minor leaks of urine caused by urge incontinence are more likely to occur in women and older adults.

 It is important to carefully weigh the risks and benefits associated with these various forms of treatment, and to discuss them all thoroughly with Dr. Valenzuela.
-To schedule a consultation with Dr. Valenzuela at Washington Heights Urology, please call our office today at (212) 781-9696.
-Alternatively, you can request an appointment online through our secure form.
+To schedule a consultation at our urology clinic in NYC, please call (212) 781-9696 or request an appointment online through our secure online form.